Accidents Involving Disabled Vehicles

 In August 2016, a San Bernardino man was awarded damages worth $46 million for the catastrophic injuries he sustained in a roadside accident involving a Nissan delivery driver.

-The jury arrived at a unanimous decision in just two hours, holding the defendant (Nissan) liable for paying $46 million to the victim.
+In just two hours, the jury arrived at a unanimous decision, holding the defendant (Nissan) liable for paying $46 million to the victim.
 The award included $6 million towards the pain and suffering, $2 million towards future medical costs, and $38 million towards future pain and suffering.Can the Manufacturer be Liable for a Disabled Vehicle Crash?

 In a situation where the driver had diligently maintained the vehicle, but it still became disabled because of a basic manufacturing defect, the law of product liability may apply.

-- If you get stuck in the center of a road, make sure to leave your car’s hood up as a signal to other vehicles that something is wrong.
+- If you get stuck in the center of a road, make sure to leave your car’s hood up to signal to other vehicles that something is wrong.